d5rptr/orbis-impact/README.md

 The site auto-reloads as you save changes.

-Deployment
+## Deployment

-The easiest way to deploy your Orbis Impact site is with Vercel, the creators of Next.js.
+The easiest way to deploy your this site is with Vercel, the creators of Next.js.
 Follow these steps:
 1. Sign up for a Vercel account.
 2. Connect your GitHub repository to Vercel.
 3. Deploy your project with a single click.

 For detailed deployment instructions, refer to the Next.js Deployment Documentation.

-Orbis Branding
+## Orbis Branding

 Primary Colors
 • Dark Blue: #17345C (RGB: 23, 52, 92)
 • Azure Blue: #4168B1 (RGB: 65, 104, 177)
 • Orbit Blue: #6DCFF6 (RGB: 109, 207, 246)

 These colors are integrated into the design for a consistent brand identity.

-Learn More
+## Learn More

 To learn more about Next.js and how to extend the functionality of this project, check out:
 • Next.js Documentation - Explore features and APIs.
 • Next.js GitHub Repository - Join the community and contribute.
 • Learn Next.js - An interactive tutorial for beginners.

-Contributing
+## Contributing

 We welcome contributions to improve the Orbis Impact website.
 Feel free to fork the repository and submit a pull request with your enhancements.

-License
+## License

 This project is licensed under the MIT License.

-Contact
+## Contact

-For inquiries, please contact Orbis Operations.
+For inquiries, please contact d5rptr

-You can copy and paste this entire block into your `README.md` file on GitHub.
-Let me know if you need further adjustments!